Rethes/3D_SnakeGame/README.md

 A classic snake game, developed using Python and pygame.
 This project introduces various advanced mechanics that enhance gameplay, including passing through walls, a self-collision-free snake, and challenging obstacles within the arena.
 With engaging visuals and a smooth interface, the game offers a dynamic and entertaining experience for players.

+**Game Objects**
+- snake: The player controls the snake and tries to grow it by eating apples.
+- Apple: Increases the snake’s size and score when eaten.
+- Banana: A power-up that appears after a certain number of apples are eaten.
+Gives a score boost and speed increase.
+- Grape: Another power-up that appears after eating more apples.
+Gives a bigger score boost and speed increase.
 **How to play the game**
-The main objective is to control the snake, collect apples, and achieve the highest possible score without colliding with obstacles or losing control.
+The main objective is to control the snake, collect apples and other powerups, and achieve the highest possible score without colliding with obstacles or losing control.

 **Basic Controls:**